Avanishipsator/Ipsator_Ecommerce/README.md

   - `discount`: Discount applied to the product
   - `orderedProductPrice`: Price of the ordered product
   - `orderStatus`: Status of the order (Enum: `DeliveryStatus`)

+- Represents an item within an order.
+- Associated with a product in a many-to-one relationship and with an order in a many-to-one relationship.

 ## Payment